 Why Weight Watchers May Not Be The Best Diet for PCOS

-Unfortunately, by the time a lot of women come to The PCOS Nutrition Center, they have already tried -and failed- at least one diet.
-It is not surprising to hear that many women with PCOS have had a hard time losing weight on commercial diets as many of the diet plans don't address the central cause to the syndrome: insulin resistance.
+Unfortunately, by the time a lot of women come to The PCOS Nutrition Center, they have already tried (and failed) at least one diet.
+It's not uncommon to hear that many women with PCOS have a hard time losing weight on commercial diets, yet so many women continue to go back for more, failing one diet program and going on to the next one.
+Why do so many women with PCOS struggle to lose weight on these plans while their friends are dropping pounds on them?
+Commerical diet programs don't address the central cause of PCOS: insulin resistance.

 Weight Watchers, perhaps the most popular commercial diet is one of these.
 We have had countless women in our office who have said that they have tried Weight Watchers but unlike their friends or family members who were also doing the diet, they weren't having much success at weight loss despite following the diet as prescribed.

 Fruits are carbohydrates by nature.
 Just because fruit contains carbs doesn't make it a "bad" food.
 Fruits are wonderful for PCOS as they provide numerous health benefits including lowering insulin, blood pressure, cholesterol, and reducing the risk of cancer.
 The problem with Weight Watchers in regards to PCOS, is that it promotes unlimited fruit.
 Too much of any food isn't good.
-Eating too much fruit in your diet, especially high GI fruits or fruit not paired with protein or unsaturated fat will raise insulin levels and affect weight loss efforts.
+Eating too much fruit in your diet, especillay fruit not paired with protein or unsaturated fat, or too much fruit consumed at one setting will raise insulin levels and affect weight loss efforts.

-If points are leftover at the end of the day, even if she isn't hungry, someone may be apt to eat more, just because she doesn't want to waste the points.
+If points are leftover at the end of the day, someone may be apt to eat more, just because she doesn't want to waste the points, not because she's hungry.
 Same thing with unlimited fruits: some will just want to eat them because they are "free".
+Like any diet program, Weight Watchers restricts your amount of food.
+Anyone who works in the field of eating disorders or distorted eating knows that the best way to gain weight is to go on a diet.
+Feeling deprived often leads to weight gain in the long run and affects your ability to self regulate your intake.

 Some women with PCOS may have success following the Weight Watchers diet.
 In our experience, we have found that Weight Watchers overall isn't the best diet for women with PCOS because of the reasons discussed above.
-Following a low GI diet with even distribution of carbohydrates are the keys for successful weight loss with PCOS.
+Following a low GI diet focusing on whole foods that include whole grains, moderate fruits, vegetables, healthy fats, and lean proteins are the keys for successful weight loss with PCOS.

 If you are interested in working with our dietitians online or in-person to create an individualized meal plan for you, contact us today at info@PCOSnutrition.com.